This year, one of our longtime clients—Einstein Healthcare Network in Philadelphia—decided it was time to re-think their donor magazine.

 - The magazine’s target audience needed to be adjusted.

 In the past, the magazine was produced with major donor prospects in mind, particularly individuals Einstein hoped to move toward the $100,000 level.
-After conduction a stakeholder session, it became clear that the piece needed to speak to grateful patients and donors at the $10,000 level—a big difference!
+After conducting a stakeholder session, it became clear that the piece needed to speak to grateful patients and donors at the $10,000 level—a big difference!

 - Donors wanted a magazine—but they wanted different content.

 In depth interviewing of donors in the target audience, revealed that scrapping the magazine wasn’t what these donors wanted.
 These conversations clarified and expanded the type of content they wanted to see.
 And it didn’t include the magazine’s most difficult to produce element—a profile of a high-level donor.